 Although we think of oregano primarily as a cooking herb, the ancient Greeks believed that it was the herb of Aphrodite, goddess of love, who is said to have created it as the herb of joy for her garden.
 During Elizabethan times, oregano was used to create good luck and good health, and in magical spells to foster happiness and health.

 Oregano, with its luscious green leaves, grows with such fertile energy that it is no surprise that it is included in a list of modern love herbs.
 Oregano signifies joy and happiness.
 Often called the "pizza" herb, studies have shown that pregnant women who ingest oregano near term are more likely to go into labor.
 Include this spicy scented herb in any tea mix or recipe as a way to bestow joy and happiness upon your beloved.

 08 of 08

 The first historical mention of fennel dates back to the Roman author Pliny, who believed that snakes rubbed against the plant to improve their eyesight after shedding their skin.
 Fennel seed was eaten by Roman gladiators to give them courage for battle, and fennel also makes an appearance in Shakespearean drama—it was one of Ophelia's flowers in the play "Hamlet."
 Through history, fennel has been used for a variety of healing purposes, including as an elixir to suppress appetite and lose weight.
 With is mild anise flavor, it is often found in the herbal liquors brewed by monks.
 Puritans chewed the seeds of the fennel plant during their hours long worship services to quell a noisome digestive tract.

 With its soft, feathery, delicate growth habit, fennel seems perfect for a list of modern love herbs.
 In the language of herbs, this sweet, heady-scented herb means "flattery."
 Include its tall, shimmery fronds, in a bouquet of herbs and flowers to present to your loved one.
-Add fennel to your Valentine's Day meal, sprinkle it on your salad or dessert dishes.
-Fennel will offer up all the romance without saying a word.
-Enjoy!
+Add fennel to your Valentine's Day meal, sprinkle it on your salad, or dessert dishes.

 In herbal healing, fennel makes an excellent skin cream and can be used to soothe and refresh the eyes.
 It is often used to relieve bloating and stomach upset.